enkidevs/curriculum/react/introduction/basics-ii/destructuring-arguments.md

 ---
 ## Practice

-Complete the following functional component such that:
+Complete the following function component such that:
   - `text` prop is displayed within a `<h1>`
   - all other `props` properties are used as **DOM** attributes for the `<h1>` element